 You should use this template to tell a story of a person or group's experience of the University.
 You can also embed multimedia content such as audio, video, photo gallery or map to make your case study more engaging.

-When to create a Case study
+When to create a case study

-Create a Case study to:
+Create a case study to:

-Don't create a Case study if:
+Don’t create a case study if:

 - there are existing Case Studies on the same story (We do not want to duplicate content on the website as this can be confusing for users.)

 Naming your Case study

-The title for your Case study should:
+The title for your Case Study should:

-- use active language rather than passive ('The search for tomorrow's champions', not 'Tomorrow's champions discovered')
+- use active language rather than passive ('The search for tomorrow's champions', not 'Tomorrow's champions discovered').

-- be informative - include enough detail to give the user a sense of what the story is about ('Research to help blind people' is not as informative as 'Research helps blind people see photos')
+- be informative and include enough detail to give the user a sense of what the story is about ('Research to help blind people' is not as informative as 'Research helps blind people see photos')